storj/storj/docs/design/auditing-containment.md

   // Get the NodeDossiers from the overlay using the pieces’ nodeIDs.
   // Determine if they have the contained flag set to true.
-  // If so, call Reverify on them.
+  // If so, call Reverify on the contained nodes in parallel.
-  // Either way, then continue this audit normally with the contained nodes included.
+  // Wait for the Reverify results.
+If those nodes passed or failed
+  // their reverification, then they should continue to be verified here.
+  // Otherwise, if they're still contained, we don't try to verify new shares
+  // for them.
   ...
 }
 ```